California Prop 65 Compliance for Amazon Sellers: Complete Guide to Avoid Violations

 Do small sellers need Prop 65 compliance if they have fewer than 10 employees?

 The 10-employee threshold applies to California businesses, not Amazon sellers.
 Any seller shipping products to California customers must provide Prop 65 warnings regardless of business size or location.
-Amazon treats compliance as mandatory for all sellers serving California markets.
+Amazon treats compliance as mandatory for all sellers serving California markets, and violations can result in immediate account suspension.

 How often should I update my Prop 65 warnings when California adds new chemicals?

 Review and update warnings annually when OEHHA publishes the new chemical list, typically in January.
 However, monitor quarterly updates for expedited chemical additions that may affect your products.
-AppealsPro.AI recommends setting calendar reminders for systematic compliance reviews.
+Set calendar reminders for systematic compliance reviews and maintain current documentation for all regulated chemicals.

 Can I use generic "may contain" warnings instead of identifying specific chemicals?

 California regulations require identifying specific chemicals in warnings, not generic language.
 Generic warnings don't meet the "clear and reasonable" standard and may not satisfy Amazon's compliance requirements.
-Use chemical-specific language for optimal protection, similar to requirements for CPSC safety standard violations.
+Use chemical-specific language that identifies actual substances present in your products for optimal legal protection.

 What happens if my supplier won't provide chemical composition information?

 Consider finding alternative suppliers who can provide proper documentation.
 Suppliers refusing chemical disclosure may indicate compliance problems or inadequate quality control.
-Document your disclosure requests in case Amazon reviews your compliance efforts during enforcement actions.
+Document your disclosure requests in case Amazon reviews your compliance efforts during enforcement actions, and maintain relationships with backup suppliers.

 Do I need warnings for products that "may contain" Prop 65 chemicals versus those that definitely contain them?

-If you cannot verify that chemical levels are below safe harbor thresholds, provide warnings as a protective measure.
-"May contain" situations often arise from incomplete supplier documentation, and warnings provide legal protection while you gather better information.
+If you cannot verify that chemical levels are below safe harbor thresholds through testing or comprehensive supplier documentation, provide warnings as a protective measure.
+"May contain" situations often arise from incomplete supplier information, and warnings provide legal protection while you gather better verification data.

 How should I handle Prop 65 compliance for product bundles or multi-packs?

 Evaluate each component product separately for Prop 65 requirements.
 If any component requires warnings, the entire bundle needs appropriate warnings.
-Create consolidated warning language that covers all chemicals present in any bundle components.
+Create consolidated warning language that covers all chemicals present in any bundle components, and ensure warnings appear prominently in all listing elements.

 Can I remove Prop 65 warnings if I switch to compliant suppliers?

 Yes, but only after verifying through testing or comprehensive supplier documentation that new products don't contain Prop 65 chemicals above safe harbor levels.
-Maintain documentation of your compliance verification process in case Amazon requests justification for warning removal.
+Maintain documentation of your compliance verification process in case Amazon requests justification for warning removal during future compliance reviews.

 Got a Notice From Amazon?
 Understand It in 30 Seconds